-- 1. Samuel Merritt University will be responsible for securing no more than one clinical site (90 Hours) for N678L & up to three clinical sites for N679L (270 Hours) & N680L (270 Hours).
+- 1. The SMU Clinical Coordination Team will work in collaboration with the student to identify the first site for placement.
 If students refuse any placement, the students will be responsible for securing their own site(s).
 A student-selected site must be reviewed and approved by the program chair. - 2.
 Students must be able to travel 100 miles or more from the assigned campus (Oakland or Sacramento) or from the address as listed in the SMU records for online students. - 3.
 Students must be able to attend up to three clinical days per week.
 Clinical days may not be continuous. - 4.
 Students must respond to emails from clinical faculty or clinical coordinator within 48 hours.
 Failure to communicate within that time period will result in suspension of student's participation in clinic. - 5.
 If students are terminated from a clinical site due to unprofessional behavior such as absences, tardiness or unprofessionalism, they risk failure of the course.